junxit/us-congress-bills-117/metadata.md

 - 2022-12-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 593.
 - 2022-12-08 — Passed Senate with an amendment by Voice Vote. (consideration: CR S7081-7082; text of amendment in the nature of a substitute: CR S7081-7082)
 - 2022-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S7081-7082; text of amendment in the nature of a substitute: CR S7081-7082)
+- 2022-12-09 — Message on Senate action sent to the House.
+- 2022-12-12 — Held at the desk.
+- 2022-12-12 — Received in the House.
+- 2022-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-12-21 — Considered as unfinished business. (consideration: CR H9974-9975)
+- 2022-12-21 — Considered under suspension of the rules. (consideration: CR H9923-9925)
+- 2022-12-21 — DEBATE - The House proceeded with forty minutes of debate on S. 2333.
+- 2022-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-21 — Mr. Nadler moved to suspend the rules and pass the bill.
+- 2022-12-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 350 - 59 (Roll no. 532). (text: CR H9923-9924)
+- 2022-12-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 350 - 59 (Roll no. 532).
+- 2022-12-28 — Presented to President.
+- 2022-12-28 — Presented to President.
+- 2023-01-05 — Became Public Law No: 117-340.
+- 2023-01-05 — Became Public Law No: 117-340.
+- 2023-01-05 — Signed by President.
+- 2023-01-05 — Signed by President.